 Day walks are sometimes easier to start at the end point of a route.
 Maybe the public transport links are better.
 Maybe the restaurant situation is better.
 Everyone is tired by the afternoon and it might be easier for getting everyone home as well.
 There are many reasons for walking in the opposite direction.

-Officially the guides only have to volunteer for 3 hours in a day.
-However, the guided walks almost always finish the whole route.
-A guide leaving the group earlier is a rare exception.
-Check the length before you start too.
-Different guides have different speeds, so it is impossible to say when a walk might finish in the afternoon.
+Guided walks are all day, however, different guides and different groups all have different speeds.
+So it is impossible to say when a walk might finish in the afternoon.
 Basically, don’t make a plan for afterwards.
 Make your day’s plan for the guided walk only.

 We really ask international walkers to finish the day.
 It can be very difficult to leave the walk in the middle.
 You could be in the countryside with no bus or taxi nearby.
 It could also hold up the whole group.
 If you REALLY need to leave then lunch time is usually the most convenient spot.
 But still international walkers should plan on taking the whole day.
 Try not to make any reservation or plans for after the walk.

 The group usually eats a simple Korean lunch at a restaurant.
 Before the walk begins the guide normally asks about what people want to eat.
 It can depend on how many and the location.
 Vegetarian options are not offered or difficult to understand, so please keep this in mind.
 Eat with an open mind and enjoy the food travel experience.
 Lunch usually costs around 10,000 WON or less.